 Russia is pushing ahead with its military build-up around the border with Ukraine.

-It has also sent troops and armour to within a few miles of the Ukrainian border with Belarus.
 The Kremlin says Russian personnel are in Belarus for joint drills due to start on February 10.
 Critics say the presence of Russian soldiers in Belarus is yet another tactic being used to intimidate Ukraine.

 Two divisions of S-400 air-defence systems are also being dispatched to Belarus, Russia’s Defence Ministry was reported as saying on Friday.